Center for Power Optimization of Electro-thermal Systems

 The POETS Young Scholar/REM program is apart of the UIUC Worldwide Youth in Science and Engineering Program.
 Through this program we partner with various Engineering Departments across campus, allowing us to share programming and widen the network of students our program participants are able to network with.

-- Pre-training will occur June 12th-June 26th.
+- Pre-training will occur June 7th - 11th.
 This will involve fun group activities and preliminary research training.

 - Student will work closely with the POETS REU program.

 - This year the program will be fully remote.

 - Introduce students to scientific research and promote career opportunities in the field